 The Trump administration has employed ICE as a tool to crack down on social activism within communities that are critical of the administration’s anti-immigrant agenda.

 The depth of this trend became clear on March 7, 2019, when news emerged of an inter-agency list kept by DHS detailing information on journalists and social activists operating along the U.S.-Mexican border.
 This list was used to single out people working within immigrant communities as they crossed back into the United States.
-Blacklisted individuals were run through secondary checkpoints as means of intimidation.
+Blacklisted individuals were run through secondary checkpoints as a means of intimidation.
 The list was also used to deny immigrant attorneys and reporters entry into Mexico.

 However, as Perez’s Orozco’s arrest reveals, ICE’s efforts to silence activists and journalists is not limited to the U.S. border.